bluenote-1577/fairy/README.md

 The above output can be fed directly into MetaBAT2 with default parameters.

-Alternatively, `--concoct-format` works with MaxBin2 and is also available if you don't need the variances.
+Alternatively, `--maxbin-format` works directly with MaxBin2 and is also available.
+This removes the variance columns as well as the `contigLen` and `totalAvgDepth` columns.

 ## Citing fairy